wambua-iv/my-learning-notes/Golang/Concurrency.md

 **`ch := make(chan int, 10)`**

-Reading a closed channel will succeed
+Reading a closed channel will succeed -> reading will not cause the channel to PANIC

 Buffered channels with values that have not been read will be returned in order

 A buffered or unbuffered channel with no values returns the zero value of the of the channels type

-channels support the comma, ok idiom
+	-> channels support the comma, ok idiom

 ![[channels.png]]